Accidental Ingestion of Dental Materials: Treatment and Prevention

 What now?

-If the patient is asymptomatic it is important to remain calm, reassure the patient and inform him or her about the complication and the need for immediate medical examination.
-Generally, frontal and lateral chest and/or abdominal radiographs should be utilized in order to locate the object.
+If the patient is asymptomatic, it’s important to remain calm, reassure them and inform them about the complication and the need for immediate medical examination.
+Generally, frontal and lateral chest and/or abdominal radiographs should be used to locate the object.

 A pound of cure

-Aspirated foreign bodies are increasingly treated with endoscopy as the means for retrieval.
-More difficult retrievals may require different techniques.
+Aspirated foreign bodies are increasingly treated with endoscopy as the means for retrieval, while more difficult retrievals may require different techniques.
 Ultimately, the treating medical personnel will make the decision regarding how and when to proceed.

 The complication that is most feared when a foreign body is swallowed is perforation.
-Perforation is rare; Abusamaan et al. report rates of perforation of 1 percent or less, and it tends to occur more frequently when the swallowed object is sharp enough to pierce an organ.
+Perforation is rare; Abusamaan et al. report rates of perforation of 1% or less, and it tends to occur more frequently when the swallowed object is sharp enough to pierce an organ.
 Chances for perforation increase as the sharp object advances, potentially resulting in life-threatening conditions.
-In addition, sharp, pointed and elongated objects may become impacted or embedded in mucosal folds and fail to pass.
+In addition, sharp, pointed, and elongated objects may become impacted or embedded in mucosal folds and fail to pass.

 As a result, the decision to remove an ingested foreign body will be based on the size and shape of the object.
 If a more conservative “wait and see” approach is taken, careful monitoring in necessary.
-In the event that a swallowed object is not retrieved and has not passed after one week or if the patient becomes symptomatic, Abusamaan et al. have suggested additional imaging and referral for endoscopic removal.
-Clinicians may refer to the Abusamaan et al. article cited for a more complete explanation of that groups proposed algorithm for the management of aspirated or ingested dental objects.
+In the event that a swallowed object is not retrieved and has not passed after one week, or if the patient becomes symptomatic, Abusamaan et al. suggest additional imaging and referral for endoscopic removal.
+(Clinicians may refer to the Abusamaan article cited for a more complete explanation of that group’s proposed algorithm for the management of aspirated or ingested dental objects.)

-It is important to be aware that conventional radiography may be insufficient to locate items that are not sufficiently radiopaque.
+It’s important to be aware that conventional radiography may be insufficient to locate items that are not sufficiently radiopaque.
 Radiolucent components or prostheses, such as those made from acrylic or composite resin, may require alternative imaging modalities.
-It is crucial that clinicians characterize the object in terms of shape, size and material when an accident occurs and pass that information on to the treating physician.
+It’s crucial that clinicians characterize the object in terms of shape, size, and material when an accident occurs and pass that information on to the treating physician.

 An ounce of prevention

-With implant procedures the main method to prevent aspirated or ingested objects is the routine placement of a throat pack.
-Additionally, instruments may have floss ligatures affixed where appropriate in order to aid in retrieval.
+With implant procedures, the main method to prevent aspirated or ingested objects is the routine placement of a throat pack.
+Additionally, instruments may have floss ligatures affixed, where appropriate, to aid in retrieval.
 Use of larger laboratory-type drivers may decrease the likelihood of the instrument being dropped.
 Some authors have advocated placing the abutment screws into the prosthesis before delivery and then placing some kind of gel in the screw channel in an attempt to avoid losing the abutment screw during insertion.
 Clinicians may elect to use a rubber dam where appropriate.

-Careful monitoring implant instruments, components and prostheses will prevent “false alarms”, situations where an object missing and no one is sure where it went.
-Or, perhaps worse, no one notices the object is missing.
+Careful monitoring of implant instruments, components, and prostheses will prevent “false alarms,” situations where an object is missing and no one is sure where it went — or, perhaps worse, no one notices the object is missing.

 Zitzmann et al. have identified several factors that predispose patients to ingestion or aspiration of foreign bodies.
-Patients with cognitive deficiencies, history of drug and/or alcohol abuse, excessive gagging and/or are overweight are at a higher risk of foreign body ingestion accidents.
+Patients with cognitive deficiencies, a history of drug and/or alcohol abuse, excessive gagging, or who are overweight are at a higher risk of foreign body ingestion accidents.
 (Click here for six methods for dealing with gagging patients.)

-Perhaps most notable is the relationship between foreign body ingestion and the wearing of complete dentures.
-This phenomenon is ascribed to the reduced tactile sensitivity of the palatal mucosa and definitely comes to bear when working with implant-assisted and implant-supported overdentures and full-arch fixed prostheses, since these patients frequently have removable interim prostheses.
+Perhaps most notable is the relationship between foreign-body ingestion and the wearing of complete dentures.
+This phenomenon is ascribed to the reduced tactile sensitivity of the palatal mucosa and definitely comes to bear when working with implant-assisted and implant-supported overdentures and full-arch fixed prostheses, because these patients frequently have removable interim prostheses.

-Foreign body aspiration tends to occur more often in patients with impaired central nervous system function.
-CNS function may be affected by medications and so a careful review of the patient’s current medications is prudent.
+Foreign-body aspiration tends to occur more often in patients with impaired central nervous system function.
+CNS function may be affected by medications, so a careful review of the patient’s current medications is prudent.

 Warning the patient ahead of time of the potential for a dropped object may help them to remain alert and allow them to “catch” the object and spit it out before any problem develops.
 Altering the way the patient is positioned, even temporarily, may aid in the retrieval of a dropped object.